Debunking the Myth: Did Coca-Cola Invent Santa Claus?

 Is this article calling out clickbait while also being clickbait?
 A little bit, yes — but at least you learned something.

-As the holiday season approaches, remember: Christmas traditions evolve over time, and sometimes a good marketing campaign becomes part of cultural history.
+As the holiday season approaches, remember: Christmas traditions evolve over time.
+Sometimes a good marketing campaign becomes part of cultural history.
 That doesn’t make it evil — it just makes it effective.

 We are not Coca Cola, we are fucking poor.
 If you want to help us survive, you can buy something from the emporium.
 Thank you, and Merry Christmas.